ryanccn/vendflare/README.md

 It is recommended to try KV first.
 If major synchronization issues arise (which is a small possibility), switch to Durable Objects. **Data is not shared between the two storage backends.**

-When using KV, use [wrangler.toml](/wrangler.toml) to bind `KV` to the KV on your Cloudflare account.
+When using KV, use `wrangler.toml` to bind `KV` to the KV on your Cloudflare account.

 When using Durable Objects, also use [wrangler.toml](/wrangler.toml) to bind `USER_DATA` to the `UserData` class exported by the worker.

 Vendflare will automatically pick up whichever is defined (prioritizing `USER_DATA`) and use it for storage.

+In addition, by changing the `main` field in `wrangler.toml` to `dist/worker.kv.js` or `dist/worker.do.js`, you can use builds with smaller bundle sizes that only support one backend, KV or Durable Objects.

 ## License